 (Physics 101) – When a strap wraps around a drum, the drum size is increased with every wrap.
-Every wrap causing the door to lift faster and faster.
+Every wrap causes the door to lift faster and faster.
 A cable lift winding on a driveline is a constant speed from start to finish.
 Consider both doors to have the same electric horsepower opener with the same gear reduction.
 A cable system starts off using the full horsepower of the opener.
 This is constant from start to finish.
 With the strap system, it has to start slower so the electric opener can provide enough power at the top to keep the door opening.
 So when the strap system starts, it is only using a faction of the electric openers horsepower and is using the maximum horsepower at the top (because of the drum size increase).
 So with the cable lift using max horsepower from start to finish and the strap system only using max horsepower at the finish… Where is the time savings?

+We do not recommend operating the door in extreme wind conditions.
 We offer 2 different types of “wind protection”.
-For wood buildings we offer a J channel roller track and for steel buildings or doors with our Free Standing Header System we offer column followers.
-Even with either option, we would not recommend operating the door in extreme wind conditions.
+For wood buildings we offer a J channel roller track.For steel buildings or doors with our Free Standing Header System we offer column followers.